Caroline of Monaco’s Lawyers Appeal (again) for her Privacy

 On Wednesday this week, Prinz petitioned for the ECHR to review the German court’s 2008 decision.
 The panel of seventeen judges are expected to decide the appeal in several months.

 This report originates from AFP, but there was an additional report in the ¡Hola! online magazine.
 It said that in August and September of this year, the German magazines Bild-Zeitung and Bunte published photos of Princess Caroline and her family on their summer cruise.
 Bunte, in particular, reported on a supposedly fresh love interest of Princess Caroline.
 The article actually named Gérard Faggionato as her alleged lover.
 The publisher of Bild Zeitung, Axel Springer, testified, after Prinz, before the ECHR judges on Wednesday.
 The lawyer representing the German government, Christian Walter, argued in support of the two magazines in the case, insisting that the pictures did not constitute “sensationalism.”
 Walter also repeated the old arguments that Caroline is a person of “legitimate public interest” and that the photos showed Caroline and her family in the open air.
 This case, like the 2005 case, is expected to be decided by the seventeen judges of the ECHR in several months.Filed under German Royals, Monaco Royals

-Tagged Germany, Hannover, Legal Matters, Media, Princess Caroline.
+Tagged Germany, Hanover, Legal Matters, Media, Princess Caroline.